Wodajo/Networking-theory/Networking 8th/Transport layer.md

 `ACK` for client-to-server data is carried in a server-to-client data -> it is "`piggybacked`" Even tho last segment DOESN'T contain any data - it has `seq. nr.` = 43 (it has to have some)

-So both segments carrying 1byte of data and empty creates incrementation = 1
+[So both segments carrying 1byte of data and empty creates incrementation == 1]

 ###### Round-trip time estimation & timeout
 [RCF 6298](https://www.rfc-editor.org/rfc/rfc6298)